Español

 Take Photos and Videos

 Document the scene of the car accident.
 Take photos and videos of injuries, property damage, and the accident scene itself after everything has calmed down.
-Often, there will be evidence nearby the crash site that many people don’t even notice.
+Often, there will be evidence near the crash site that many people don’t even notice.
 For example, be on the lookout for skid marks in the road or damage to nearby structures.

 Swap Information With Other Drivers